triSYCL/sycl/sycl/doc/GettingStartedIPblocksDeisgn.md

 project.

 We assume that you are on a recent Linux `x86_64` machine.
-We assume that you have installed a recent version for Vitis/Vivado already installed
+We assume that you have a recent version for Vitis/Vivado already installed

 ## Compile the compiler